|

 RS [reference-string]

-Begin an automatically numbered reference definition.
-By
+Begin citation of an automatically numbered bibliographic

+both.
 If reference-string is specified, mm also stores the

 reference mark in a string of that name.